kimw/shadowsocks-web/README.md

 shadowsocks-web
 ===============

 shadowsocks-web (or you can say ssweb) is a shadowsocks web interface, which can:

-1. stat shadowsocks run time information
+1. Statistics shadowsocks run time information.
-2. controll shadowsocks (start / stop / restart)
+2. Control shadowsocks (start / stop / restart).
-3. manage the shadowsocks configurations, and config file
+3. Manage the shadowsocks configurations, and config file.
-4. display shadowsocks qrcode for easier mobile sufering.
+4. Display shadowsocks qrcode for easier mobile surfer.

 Currently, shadowsocks-web implement the goals above by supervisor unix sock.
-It may control shadowsocks directly sometimes in the furture.
+Maybe it could able to control shadowsocks directly sometimes in the future.

 LICENSE